Branden-Kunkel/twitter_aggregate_generator/README.md

             "verified": true
         }
     ]`

-NOTE: All response types from the Twitter V.2 API are of json type.
-This version of TAG only interfaces with V.2

 To run the console with the currently set parameters, pass the 'profile' command to the shell.